 In the course of the infringement proceeding the CCA found that Lidl used its strong bargaining power and imposed unfair trading practices on three suppliers.
 Concretely, the probe of the CCA revealed that from the day of entry into force on 1 January 2018 to the day of adoption of the infringement decision of the CCA on 26 July 2019 the standard purchase contracts with three suppliers:

 - they contained a provision that, in essence, constitutes a trading partner’s excessive charges for fictitious services.
 Concretely, despite the fact that the provision on quality assurance at the expense of the supplier was properly defined, Lidl introduced extra charges for quality assurance into the contracts concerned, a lump-sum payable by the supplier in proportion to the value of the goods.
 Thus, the extra charges for quality assurance have been transferred on the supplier for the quality control agreed between Lidl and the authorised lab of its choice regardless of the results of the quality control.
 In this case, the supplier was charged for a service that has not been provided, was not real or measurable for the supplier.
 This practice contravenes with the very purpose of the UTPs Act that is to prevent and prohibit any transfer of costs from the re-seller, in this particular case Lidl, on its suppliers in a non-transparent manner based on its superior bargaining position.
-In this case, the CCA found that Lidl did not actually provide the service to the suppliers but merely transferred its own cost on the supplier.
+In this case, the CCA found that Lidl did not actually provide the service to the suppliers but merely transferred its own cost on the supplier and therefore constitutes an unfair trading practice within the meaning of Article 4 paragraph 2 items 1 and 6 of the UTPs Act in connection to Article 12 items 11 and 16 of the UTPs Act.
 In the view of the CCA, Lidl can ask for as many quality controls of agri and food products as it wishes but the cost of these controls must be borne by Lidl itself.
 Only where these quality controls prove that the product that has been subject to additional control does not match the quality standard agreed under the contract, the cost of the analysis may be in whole or in part transferred on the supplier, depending on the actual additional quality checks results.
 In such a case this should be defined under the contract and the Civil Obligations Act would apply.

 The above described infringements constitute serious infringements of the UTPs Act that provides for sanctions ranging up to the amount of HRK 3.5 million.